1891 – 1932

 Jellow would continue his penchant for invention, applying for two more patents pertaining to preparing lettering and designs for sandblasting 1929 and 1931.
 It is unclear as to whether either of these solutions where ever marketed to the industry, as no evidence of their production or use is known to the Monument Lettering Center.
 Unlike the Spacerite system, both of the processes for Jellow’s later patents included utilizing letters made of plaster-like material which would be pressed into pre-heated stencil, but would be destroyed by the sandblast process.
 While the new patents aimed to speed up the process by removing the need for hand-cutting the stencil, the destruction of the lettering and added complexity was a step backward in ease and reproducibility.
 Jellow’s final patent was approved in 1933 after his death and assigned to his wife.

 Deane Monument Company, where Jellow once worked, later moved to Roslindale, Massachusetts and was eventually purchased by Davis Monuments sometime after the 1980s.
-The company found an original drawing for a Deane Monument Co. advertisement drafted by Jellow, and gifted it to a grandchild who was researching family history.
+The company found an original drawing for a Deane Monument Co. advertisement drafted by Jellow, and gifted it to his granddaughter who was researching family history.
 The date of the drawing is unknown, but it is likely from the early to mid 1920s.

-It is believed that Timothy Jellow is buried at Mt.
-Wollaston Cemetery in Quincy.
+Timothy Jellow is buried at Mt.
+Wollaston Cemetery in Quincy, though his grave has no stone.
+It is unfortunate that the man who helped create the system responsible for lettering the majority of memorials in North America during the 20th century does not have a memorial of his own.
 The Monument Lettering Center is still in the process of researching information related to Mr. Jellow’s life and work.
 According to family members, no known photos of Mr. Jellow exist.
 If you are aware of any photos or historical information involving Timothy Jellow, please contact the MLC.